AJ141299/YorKorsairs/README.md

-# York Pirates! - Documentation
+# York Pirates!

-This branch contains the website with the documentation for the York Pirate!
-ENG1 group project.
+This repo contains the website which accompanies the documentation for the York Pirate!
+Team 10 ENG1 group project.

 Link: https://adamk-s.github.io/